ChatGPT App Tutorial: Build Your First App in 5 Minutes

 What is a simulation file and why do I need one?

 A simulation file is a JSON file that contains mock tool data for local development.
 It defines what the user said, what tool ChatGPT called, and what data the tool returned.
-The sunpeak simulator loads these files so you can develop and easily test your UI in all states without connecting to a real ChatGPT session.
+The sunpeak inspector loads these files so you can develop and easily test your UI in all states without connecting to a real ChatGPT session.

 How does useToolData work in a ChatGPT App?